 Biography

 Dr. Niamh O'Boyle is an Associate Professor in Pharmaceutical Chemistry in Trinity College Dublin.
 She received her BSc(Pharm)(1st class) and PhD degree from Trinity College Dublin, working with Prof. Mary J. Meegan.
 She subsequently completed postdoctoral fellowships at the University of Gothenburg (Sweden) with Prof. Ann-Therese Karlberg and the School of Biochemistry and Immunology (TCD), working with Prof. Daniela Zisterer.
-Niamh is fascinated by the interaction of chemicals, both drugs and toxins, with the body.
+Dr. O'Boyle is fascinated by the interaction of chemicals, both drugs and toxins, with the body.
 This inspires her research in the development of novel drugs for hard-to-treat cancers and in discovering the underlying mechanisms of skin allergy.
-She runs several diverse research projects and is currently supported by the TCD Provost's PhD Project Award, Panoz Pharmaceutical Innovation PhD Scholarship, Irish Research Council, EU MSCA-RISE (CRYSTAL3), Wellcome Trust, CAMS-UK, the Royal Society of Chemistry and Enterprise Ireland.
+She runs several diverse research projects and her research is supported by the TCD Provost's PhD Project Award, Panoz Pharmaceutical Innovation PhD Scholarships, Research Ireland, EU MSCA-RISE (EVEREST), Wellcome Trust, CAMS-UK, the Royal Society of Chemistry, Enterprise Ireland, Breakthrough Cancer Research and the City of Dublin Skin and Cancer Hospital Charity.
 Her research work is consistently published in high-quality international, peer-reviewed journals and she has been a co-applicant on two published patents.
 She was awarded a Fellowship of TCD in 2023.
+Dr. O'Boyle is a member of the Pharmaceutical Society of Ireland, the Royal Society of Chemistry and the Institute of Chemistry of Ireland.
+She is a member and secretary of the Physical, Chemical & Mathematical Sciences multidisciplinary committee of the Royal Irish Academy (2022-2026).
+Dr. O'Boyle is a long-standing committee member of the international GP2A Medicinal Chemistry organisation.
+She was previously the early career representative on the Royal Society of Chemistry Ireland Regional Steering Group (2020-2023).

 Publications and Further Research Outputs